Prag8855/aab/content/guides/pension-payments-refund.md

 If you want to know the exact amount, ask the [[Deutsche Rentenversicherung]] for a *Versicherungsverlauf* [here](/out/drv-pension-payments-info) (in German).
 [Germany Pension Refund](/out/germany-pension-refund) and [FundsBack](/out/fundsback) can also check the amount for you, for free.
 Either way, it only takes a few days.
 I have done it myself, and it was very easy.

-## How do I ask for a pension refund?
+## How to ask for a pension refund

 The pension refund is not automatic.
 You must apply for it.
-You can do it yourself, or you can ask someone to do it for you.
+You can do it yourself, or ask someone to do it for you.

 ### Do it yourself